sbordeyne/tkinter-pp/README.md

 # Assets included

 Some xbm bitmaps are available as well, in a string form.
 Use `tk.BitmapImage(data=..., mask_data=...)` to create the bitmaps.

 The assets are available in the "assets" submodule.
 Use `import tkinterpp.assets` to import.

+# Create Tooltips

+A simple class to add tooltips to any tkinter widget.
+Simply create an instance of `CreateTooltip`, pass in the widget you want the tooltip to appear on, and the text of the tooltip